Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Broadband reflection matrix

 \alex{Under the matrix formalism, \la{time gating} can be performed by building a broadband FR matrix $\Rrrbar$. \la{In the following, we show that b}esides improving the axial resolution and contrast of the ultrasound image, \la{$\Rrrbar$} \la{allows} a clear distinction between the \la{contributions from} single and multiple scattering.}

-\alex{\alex{In} the frequency domain, the FR matrix is built by dephasing each RF signal in order to make scattering paths going through both input and output focal spots constructively interfere \eqref{eq:projRrr}.
+\alex{\alex{In} the frequency domain, the FR matrix is built by dephasing each RF signal \lc{such that} scattering paths whose first and last scattering events take place at $\rin$ and $\rout$ constructively interfere.
 A coherent sum over the overall bandwidth $\Delta f$ can then be performed to build a broadband FR matrix:}

 with $f_{\pm}=f_c \pm \Delta f/2$ and $f_c$ the central frequency of the RF signal bandwidth.
-In our experiment, $f_c=7.5$ MHz and $\Delta f= 5$ MHz.
 One row of the broadband FR matrix corresponds to the situation \la{in which} the transmitted waves are focused at $\rin$\la{, creating a virtual source} while the virtual detector probes the spatial spreading of this virtual source at the \al{expected ballistic} time, \al{\textit{i.e} at time $t=0$ in the focused basis} [Fig.~\ref{fig:2Dcommon}(a)]. \la{Thus, the sum of monochromatic FR matrices over the entire bandwidth can be interpreted as a time-gating operation in which echos originating from a certain range of times-of-flight are extracted.}

 \la{With the time-gating applied \eqref{eq:sumRrr_freq}, the axial resolution of the virtual transducers should be drastically improved [see Fig.~\ref{fig:2Dcommon}(a)].
 To prove this assertion, we now derive an expression for the broadband FR matrix within the formalism of this work.
 For sake of simplicity and analytical tractability, paraxial and isoplanatic \la{\eqref{isoplanatic} approximations are made. \la{The monochromatic PSFs can be decomposed} as follows:}